kresimir71/gigs/docs/gigs.rst

 Example: Wordpress customizer snippets
 ====================================================================

-It is about programming the customizer, a submenu of the WordPress admin menu.
+It is about programming 'the customizer', a submenu of the WordPress admin menu.

 Note that the templates here are php templates which also produce php code!